ihsanch/Micro-Level_reserving_LSTM/README.md

 The 'requirement.yml' file contains the Python packages used to train the network.

 # References
-* Chaoubi, I., Besse, C. Cossette, H. & Côté, M.P.
-(2021).
+* Chaoubi, I., Besse, C. Cossette, H. & Côté, M-P. (2021).
 Micro-level Reserving for General Insurance Claims using a Long Short-Term Memory Network.
 * Gabrielli, A., & V Wüthrich, M. (2018).
 An individual claims history simulation machine.
 Risks, 6(2), 29.